Deepanshu-raj-rkgitm/Themes-by-Shaws/README.md

 ### Manual Installation (Other Browsers)
 1. Check out my github, find themes-for-"this browser"
 2. Follow the installation instructions as per the readme.

+## Reason i could not upload themes for any other browers
+1. They are mostly Chromium based, meaning the same theme i can used anywhere
+2. Expensive , google web store is 5 usd lifetime, while edge charges 99 usd everyyear.

 ## 🚀 Contribute
-If you have ideas for new themes or improvements, feel free to open an issue or contribute!
+If you have ideas for new themes or improvements, feel free to contact me i can make themes for you.

 ## 📧 Contact
-For any questions or suggestions, reach out via [mailto:deepanshuraj7815@gamil.com].
+For any questions or suggestions, reach out via [mailto:deepanshuraj7815@gmail.com].

 Akatsuki Theme - Google Analytics : https://analytics.google.com/analytics/web/#/p474855236/reports/dashboard?params=_u..nav%3Dmaui&r=lifecycle-acquisition-overview&ruid=lifecycle-acquisition-overview,life-cycle,acquisition&collectionId=life-cycle